ryanallen/words-of-my-perfect-teacher/README.md

 > Skilled at cutting through our doubts, they bear with patience
 > All our discouragement and lack of gratitude.

-A teacher with all these qualities is like a great ship in which to cross the vast ocean of samsara.
-Like a navigator, they unfailingly chart out for us the route to liberation and omniscience.
-Like a downpouur of nectar, they extinguish the blaze of negative actions and emotions.
-Like the sun and moon, they radiate the ligth of Dharma and dispel the thick darkness of ignorance.
-Like the earth, they patiently bear all ingratitude and discouragement, and their view and action are vast in their capacity.
-Like the wish-granting tree, they re the source of all help in this life and all happiness in the next.
-Like the perfect vase, they are a trasury of all the inconceivable variety of vehicles and doctrines that one could ever need.
-Like the wish-granting gem, they unfold the infinite aspects of the four activities according to the needs of beings.
+A teacher with all these qualities is like a great ship in which to cross the vast ocean of [saṃsāra](#saṃsāra).
+Like a navigator, they unfailingly chart out for us the route to [liberation](#liberation) and omniscience.
+Like a downpour of [nectar](#nectar), they extinguish the blaze of [negative action](#negative-action)s and [emotions](#emotions).
+Like the sun and moon, they radiate the light of [Dharma](#dharma) and dispel the thick darkness of ignorance.
+Like the earth, they patiently bear all ingratitude and discouragement, and their [view](#view) and action are vast in their capacity.
+Like the wish-granting tree, they are the source of all help in this life and all happiness in the next.
+Like the perfect vase, they are a treasury of all the inconceivable variety of [vehicle](#vehicle)s and doctrines that one could ever need.
+Like the wish-granting gem, they unfold the infinite aspects of the [four activities](#four-activities) according to the needs of beings.
 Like a mother or father, they love each one of all the innumerable living creatures equally, without any attachment to those close to them or hatred for others.
 Like a great river, their compassion is so vast that it includes all beings as infinite as space, and so swift that it can help all who are suffering and lack a protector.
-Like the king of mountains, their joy at others' happiness is so steadfast that it cannot be shifted by jealousy, or shaken by the winds of belief in the rality of appearances.
-Like rain falling from a cloud,[^new]--Rain falls from a cloud upon whatever lies beneath it, without distinction.-- their impartiality is never disturbed by attachment or aversion.
+Like the king of mountains, their joy at others' happiness is so steadfast that it cannot be shifted by jealousy, or shaken by the [wind](#wind)s of belief in the reality of [appearances](#appearances).
+Like rain falling from a cloud,[^137] their impartiality is never disturbed by attachment or aversion.

-> They are the great ship carrying us beyond the seas of samsaric existence,[^new]--<i>srid pa</i>: its root meaning is "possibility," whatever can transform into anything else.
-Thus it represents all the concepts which we project onto reality and which become the illusory world that we perceive.
-So it can be translated as: becoming, existence, samsara, the world.--
+> They are the great ship carrying us beyond the seas of samsaric existence,[^138]
 > The true navigator, unerringly charting the sublime path,
 > The rain of nectar quenching the inferno of emotions and actions,
 > The sun and moon dispelling the darkness of ignorance.